CSE237SP2022/project-lettucechoose/README.md

 ## 2nd Iteration
 ### What user stories were completed this iteration?
+* Refactored structures of classes (Base, Protein, Topping) based on feedbacks and updated main() to reflect those changes.

 ### What user stories do you intend to complete next iteration?